Skip to content

 On Windows, we used the German servers for unblocking this catalog of a few streaming platforms.
 We were immediately detected and blocked, or we simply couldn’t find movies and shows we wanted.
 When switching to iOS, the situation was pretty much the same.

-The US server couldn’t unblock any streaming platforms based in this country, with an exception of a few unpopular channels.
+The US server couldn’t unblock any streaming platforms based in this country, with the exception of a few unpopular channels.
 The UK server failed to unblock BBC, for instance, while the Canadian server gave access to a few channels from this country.

 The worst thing is the streaming quality.
 It’s atrocious.
 Touch VPN, aside from being very limited, is also pretty slow, which we’ll show you in just a second.
 This results in long buffering periods, poor footage quality, and generally a clunky experience.